krigjo25/python/Flask/CS50 Finance/README.md

 ##  ProjectInformation

-The project was created as an assignment from [cs50 finance problem set 09](https://cs50.harvard.edu/x/2024/weeks/9/)
+The project was created as an assignment for[Flask Challenge - CS50 finance](https://cs50.harvard.edu/x/2024/weeks/9/)

 ### Project start